Priolo, Sicily, Italy

-The 512MW IGCC (Integrated Gasification Combined Cycle) power plant in Priolo, Sicily (Italy) is now operating.
+The 512MW IGCC (Integrated Gasification Combined Cycle) power plant is in operation in Priolo, Sicily, Italy.
 The ISAB plant is 51% owned by ERG Petroli, and 49% by Edison Mission Energy.
-The plant is adjacent to Italy’s second largest refinery.
-ERG Petroli has signed a 20-year agreement to provide the feedstock (usually asphalt from the plant).
+The plant is adjacent to Italy’s second-largest refinery.
+ERG Petroli signed a 20-year agreement to provide the feedstock (usually asphalt from the plant).
 There is also a gas supply agreement with SNAM Metano.

 The turbines are supplied by Siemens.
 Two similar plants to the ISAB venture are located at Falconara Marittima (on the Italian Adriatic coast) and at Sarlux in Sardinia.

-The syngas produced by the gasifer is sent through a heat recovery section where it creates steam.
+The syngas produced by the gasifier is sent through a heat recovery section where it creates steam.
 It then goes to a COS hydrolysis, and, lastly, to an acid gas removal section.
 This is designed to remove H2S.
-The sulphur free syngas is humidified in order to reduce NOx emissions.
-The actual combined cycle has two Siemens gas turbines, with two heat recovery steam generators and two condensation steam turbines.
+The sulphur-free syngas is humidified in order to reduce NOx emissions.
+The combined cycle has two Siemens gas turbines, with two heat recovery steam generators and two condensation steam turbines.
 These are linked into a conventional combined cycle arrangement.

 The first combined cycle was commissioned in the last two months of 1998.
 This involved both the gas turbine and the steam turbine.
 The plant was connected to the national grid in December 1998.
 The second combined cycle was completed in May 1999.
 Initially, the turbines were running on gasoil.
 The first gasifier started producing syngas in June.
 However, the gas turbines only began using syngas in August.
 This was because, as a result of the testing period, the feed was too light.